Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: Introduction

 To address this question, we conducted a dedicated observational campaign using the X-shooter spectrograph \citep{Vernet2011a} on the ESO Very Large Telescope (VLT) at Paranal Observatory, Chile, with the aim of identifying a \ion{Mg}{II} absorption line system with properties pointing to shell ejections shortly before the SN explosion.
 This paper is the second in a series focused on probing eruptive mass-loss episodes in the progenitors of SLSNe.
-The first study by \citet{Gkini2025} examined two SLSNe-I, SN\,2020xga and SN\,2022xgc, observed as part of the triggered X-shooter program.
-In both cases, \ion{Mg}{II} absorption features were detected, revealing high-velocity CSM ($\sim 4300$~km~s$^{-1}$) expelled less than a year prior to explosion.
+The first study by \citet{Gkini2025} examined two SLSNe-I, SN\,2020xga and SN\,2022xgc, which were observed as part of the triggered X-shooter program.
+In both cases, \ion{Mg}{II} absorption features were detected, revealing high-velocity CSM ($\sim 4300$~km~s$^{-1}$) was expelled less than a year prior to explosion.
 These two detections in \cite{Gkini2025} increased the total number of SLSNe-I exhibiting CSM signatures to four, establishing a growing sample for statistical and theoretical analysis.

-In this work, we extend the analysis to include both the non-detections from the X-shooter sample as well as archival spectra of SLSNe-I from the literature, with the aim of constraining the fraction of SLSNe-I that exhibit signatures of eruptive mass loss and establishing upper limits on the presence of CSM shells.
+For this work, we extended the analysis to include both the non-detections from the X-shooter sample as well as archival spectra of SLSNe-I from the literature, with the aim of constraining the fraction of SLSNe-I that exhibit signatures of eruptive mass loss and of establishing upper limits on the presence of CSM shells.
 This paper is organized as follows.
 In Sect.~\ref{sec:obs_data}, we present the SLSN-I sample and the photometric and spectroscopic data analyzed in this study.
-In Sect.~\ref{sec:spectral_model}, we model the near-UV spectra to search for potential CSM shell signatures hidden within the noise and to place constraints on the shell properties.
+In Sect.~\ref{sec:spectral_model}, we describe how we modeled the near-UV spectra to search for potential CSM shell signatures hidden within the noise and to place constraints on the shell properties.
 The connection between the spectroscopic findings, photometry, and overall SN properties is explored in Sect.~\ref{sec:phot_distribution}.
 We discuss our findings in Sect.~\ref{sec:discussion}, and summarize our results in Sect.~\ref{sec:conclusion}.

 Throughout the paper, the photometric measurements are reported in the AB system and the uncertainties are provided at 1$\sigma$ confidence.
 We assume a flat Lambda cold dark matter cosmology with $H_{0} = 67.4$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_{m} = 0.31$, and $\Omega_{\Lambda} = 0.69$ \citep{Planck2020}.